-The person who is not a VAT-registered the sales or receipts are exempt from payment of value added tax but are required to pay a tax equivalent of Three percent (3%) of his gross quarterly sales or receipts.
+The person who is not a VAT-registered the sales or receipts are exempt from payment of value-added tax but are required to pay a tax equivalent of Three percent (3%) of his gross quarterly sales or receipts.

 However, any person engaged in cooperatives and who are self-employed individuals and professionals availing of the 8% tax on gross sales or receipts and other non-operating income shall be exempted from the payment of three percent (3%) other percentage tax.

-You may be read also about the rulings regarding person who is engaged in sari-sari store in the Philippines.
+Top visited post Today: a person who is engaged in sari-sari store in the Philippines.

 UPDATE: On January 1, 2019, cooperatives and self-employed and professionals with total annual gross sales or gross receipts not exceeding Five Hundred Thousands pesos (500,000) shall be exempt from Value added tax and three percent(3%) of percentage tax.

-After reading this updates about the Value Added Tax (VAT) under the TRAIN tax law 2018, it will help you to understand more the concept about VAT.
 You may be interested to read about the transitory provisions: Can You Still Use the Invoices/Receipts (VAT Registered) as a Non-VAT?

 If you have questions regarding the updates of vat under train law, please don’t be shy to drop your comments below.
 Your thoughts are precious to us.
 Don’t forget to share and rate this if you like this article.